digitalsleuth/pdfobjflow/README.md

 This program is meant to be used with pdf-parser from Didier Stevens.
 It reads the output from pdf-parser and creates the map of the objects flows under the form of a DOT file.
 You can then use the dot utility to export an image (e.g. PNG file).

-It has been updated for use with python3 and the python3 pydot tool.
+It is being updated for use with python3 and the python3 pydot tool.